kdostatnia1/templates/resources/syllabus.md

 ## Location

+The training will be held online.

 - where it will be available
 - physical location
 - URL link to resources (and virtual room if online) should lead to the learning Skills4EOSC platform

 ## Training Description

+A brief description of the training.

 - what is the main goal/purpose of this training
 - short training description